mikegioia/libremail/README.md

 disabling JavaScript for LibreMail can prevent malicious activity from other websites you have open, browser extensions, and more.

-Web applications and pages can not only function, but thrive in a JavaScript- free environment.
+Web applications and pages can not only function, but _thrive_ in a JavaScript-free environment.
 The [`webmail`](webmail) application in this project provides a rich GMail-style interface for interacting with the local email saved in a SQL database from the [`sync`](sync) app (this is a pre-requisite).
 It's mobile-friendly, extremely light-weight, and provides almost full parity to GMail's email client.

 ### 3. Kanban-style Email Client